IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 For example, suppose you have two function calls `Cipher.getInstance("AES")` and `SecretKeyFactory.getInstance("AES")`.
 When writing detection rules to capture their cryptography information, you will in both cases capture the algorithm value "AES".
 But using the detection context, you can distinguish these two values.
 In the first case, using `buildForContext(new CipherContext())`, you can capture "AES" knowing that it is a cipher.
 In the second case, using `buildForContext(new SecretKeyContext())`, you can capture "AES" knowing that it is a secret key.
-Additionally, you can add more precise information in your context if necessary.
-For example, to specify that your AES cipher is a block cipher, you can use the specific context `buildForContext(new CipherContext(CipherContext.Kind.BLOCK_CIPHER))`.
+Additionally, you can add more precise information in your context if necessary, using the constructor `DetectionContext(@Nonnull Map<String, String> properties)` to add (multiple) properties to any context.
+For example, to specify that your AES cipher is a block cipher, you can use the specific context `buildForContext(new CipherContext(Map.of("kind", "BLOCK_CIPHER"))`.
 This context first coarsely categorizes your finding as related to ciphers, and specifies more precisely that it is a block cipher.

 After, we have `inBundle(IBundle bundle)` that requires us to link our rule to a bundle identifier ([`IBundle`](../engine/src/main/java/com/ibm/engine/rule/IBundle.java)).
-Indeed, we may have several functions or constructors doing the same thing, typically all having the same name, but differing by the various parameters they have.
-In this case, we have to write one detection rule per function.
-But using the same bundle identifier for all these rules, we can specify that these rules all belong together.
+We typically use a short identifier of the cryptography library for the bundle, like "Jca" for JCA and "Bc" for BouncyCastle.
+This will then be useful when we translate the detected findings: we use the bundle identifier to distinguish between the cryptography libraries and apply an adequate translation.

 And finally, we can finish the specification of the detection rules by adding top level dependent detection rules with `withDependingDetectionRules(List<IDetectionRule<T>> detectionRules)` (or not, using `withoutDependingDetectionRules()` instead).
-These are similar to the parameter dependent rules, but instead of applying these rules on a parameter, they are applied to the object itself, i.e. to the object with which the rule matched in the first place.
+These are similar to the parameter dependent rules, but instead of applying these rules on a parameter, they are applied to the object itself, i.e. to the object with which the rule matched in the first place[^2].

-> TODO: Currently, findings of top level dependent detection rules are added below *each* (top level and parameter) detections of the rules in the tree of detected values.
+[^2]: Currently, findings of top level dependent detection rules are added below *each* (top level and parameter) detections of the rules in the tree of detected values, *except* for parameter detections using `asChildOfParameterWithId`.
+More information [here](https://github.com/IBM/sonar-cryptography/pull/142).
-> This is not a desired behavior as it duplicates information, and should be changed in the future.
-> This issue can be followed [here](https://github.com/IBM/sonar-cryptography/issues/12).

 > [!TIP]
 > You will find all the classes implementing the action factories, value factories and contexts (that you may use in the functions described above) in the [`model`](../engine/src/main/java/com/ibm/engine/model/) directory of the engine.